kiranz/just-api/docs/docs/features.md

 When you want to validate one or many fields of response JSON, you can do so by providing `json_data` as part of response specification.

-`json_data` should have a list of pair of path & value, where path tells Just-API how to locate the field, and value is the expected value for that field.
+`json_data` should have a list of pairs of path & value, where path tells Just-API how to locate the field, and value is the expected value for that field.

 Following sample shows that.